trullock/Vessl/readme.md

 # Vessl SSL Exporter

-Exports all the SSL Certificates from your Local Machine as pfx12
+Exports all the SSL Certificates from your Local Machine as Pkcs12

 ## Why

-Becuase you can't be bothered to do them all by hand from `mmc`.
+Because you can't be bothered to do them all by hand from `mmc`.

 ## Usage